 Earnest and Yuri Migaki are miso makers in Portland, Oregon.
 You can find their misos, including soybean, chickpea, and more, and great miso-sesame sauce under the brand Jorinji.
 Yuri created this recipe to showcase the depth of flavor their miso imparts.
 By adding Umi noodles, this becomes a whole meal.
 Tonjiru is a natural to add to your regular routine.
 We've added it to ours.

-2 oz carrots (about half a medium root), cut into half-rounds about 1/8-inch thick
+2 ounces carrots (about half a medium root)

-1 oz burdock aka gobo (about a 4-inch piece), washed and cut diagonally into thick half-rounds
+1 ounce burdock aka gobo (about a 4-inch piece)

-1 oz leek (the middle to top two inches), washed thoroughly and cut into quarter-rounds about 1-inch thick
+1 ounce leek (the middle to top two inches)

 1/2 teaspoon minced ginger